Letaryat/ServerInfo-for-LR-WEB/README.md

 - css_getserverinfo - Force sending new data into json file.

 ## Installation:
 ### Server:
-Upload plugin files into *addons/counterstrikesharp/plugins/*, Restart the server,
+    - Upload plugin files into *addons/counterstrikesharp/plugins/*,
+    - Restart the server,
-After restarting the server, config file should be created at *addons/counterstrikesharp/configs/plugins/ServerInfo*
+    - After restarting the server, config file should be created at *addons/counterstrikesharp/configs/plugins/ServerInfo*
+    - Restart server again or reload the plugin

 ### Website module:
     - Download module from Stellar Team discord,